 Disclosure: PostureRanked is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission at no extra cost to you.
 Learn more

-Most people spend serious money on a monitor, chair, and standing desk — then prop important documents against a coffee mug.
-The result: your neck rotates back and forth 50 to 100 times an hour between your screen and the paper, grinding through hours of low-level strain that adds up to real discomfort by late afternoon.
+You’ve probably spent real money on your monitor, chair, and standing desk.
+Then you prop important documents against a coffee mug.
+The result: your neck rotates 50 to 100 times an hour, switching between screen and paper.
+By 3pm you feel it in your neck and upper back.

-Quick picks: For most people, the Fellowes Pro Series In-Line ($60) is the best overall.
-On a tight budget, the 3M DH445 ($33) is the monitor-clip pick that delivers the most at the price.
+Quick picks: For daily document work, the Fellowes Pro Series In-Line ($60) is the best overall.
+For a space-saving monitor clip, grab the 3M DH445 ($33).

 1. Fellowes Pro Series In-Line Document Holder